Arshak II: Family and issue

 Arshak II had two known wives: the Greek noblewoman Olympias and the Armenian noblewoman Parandzem.
 The chronology of his marriages is unclear, and it is possible that he had more than one wife simultaneously, despite his Christian faith and in accordance with Iranian tradition.
 He was married to Olympias until her death in 361, purportedly by poisoning at the instigation of Parandzem.
 Arshak's other known wife, Parandzem, was a member of the Siuni dynasty and the widow of Arshak's nephew Gnel.
 Parandzem bore Arshak a son, Pap, who would succeed his father as king of Armenia.
 Armenian historian Hakob Manandian considered it possible that Pap was actually the son of Parandzem by her first husband Gnel.
-Historian Albert Stepanyan argues that Pap was in fact Arshak's son, but that he was initially legally regarded as Gnel's son, as Arshak had married Paradzem in an Iranian-style levirate marriage called stūr ī būtak or čakarīh, whereby a childless widow would marry one of her late husband's agnatic relatives to provide her deceased husband with an heir.
+Historian Albert Stepanyan argues that Pap was in fact Arshak's son, but that he was initially legally regarded as Gnel's son, as Arshak had married Paradzem in an Iranian-style levirate marriage called, whereby a childless widow would marry one of her late husband's agnatic relatives to provide her deceased husband with an heir.
 For these reasons, Arshak faced serious obstacles in legitimizing Pap as his legal son and heir.
 According to Stepanyan, it was only after the death of Olympias that Parandzem was made a full royal consort and her son Pap was recognized as crown prince of Armenia.
 Nina Garsoïan, on the other hand, writes that Pap must have been Arshak's legitimate son and heir, as even the sources extremely hostile to Pap never question his legitimacy.
 She proposes another hypothesis according to which Arshak and Parandzem had Pap around 350, after which Parandzem was passed to Gnel in a temporary marriage and later taken back by Arshak, thus explaining how Pap could have been born prior to Gnel's death in 359.

-Arshak apparently had another son—not mentioned by name in the Buzandaran Patmutʻiwnkʻ and Movses Khorenatsi's history—who may have fathered Varazdat, Pap's successor as king.
-This other son is called Trdat in another Armenian source, the anonymous Vita of St. Nerses.
+Arshak apparently had another son—not mentioned by name in the Buzandaran Patmutʻiwnkʻ and Movses Khorenatsi's history—who may have fathered Varazdat, Pap's successor as king.This other son is called Trdat in another Armenian source, the anonymous Vita of St. Nerses.

 Cultural depictions

 In 1630, a tragedy about Arshak II by the Jesuit Claude Delidel was performed at the College of Clermont.
 Arshak II is the titular character of the first Armenian classical opera, Arshak II, composed by Tigran Chukhajian to a bilingual Italian-Armenian libretto by Tovmas Terzian in 1868.
 Bedros Minasian and Mkrtich Beshiktashlian wrote plays where Arshak is the titular character.
-He is also a character in the play Metsn Nerses kam Hayastani Barerare (Nerses the Great or the patron of Armenia) by Sargis Vanandetsi.
-The author and playwright Perch Zeytuntsyan wrote a play titled Avervats kaghaki araspele (The legend of the ruined city) and a novel titled Arshak Yerkrord (Arshak the Second) about the Armenian king in 1975 and 1977, respectively.
-Stepan Zoryan's novel Hayots berd (Armenian fortress) is also about Arshak II.
+He is also a character in the play (Nerses the Great or the patron of Armenia) by Sargis Vanandetsi.
+The author and playwright Perch Zeytuntsyan wrote a play titled (The legend of the ruined city) and a novel titled (Arshak the Second) about the Armenian king in 1975 and 1977, respectively.
+Stepan Zoryan's novel (Armenian fortress) is also about Arshak II.